-a.
+- a.
 VBP is an approach to payment reform that links Provider reimbursement to improved performance or that aligns payment with quality and efficiency.
 This form of payment holds Healthcare Providers accountable for both the cost and quality of care they provide.
-VBP strives to reduce inappropriate care and to identify and reward the highest performing providers.

-- b.
-DHS intends to build upon the existing VBP structure within the State and expand capacity for increased use of VBP strategies across Hawaii's healthcare system to encompass providers such as PCPs, hospitals, LTSS, behavioral health, SUD providers, rural health providers, and other specialty providers.
-The Health Plan shall support DHS in advancing providers along the VBP continuum toward VBP strategies that may encompass multi-payer efforts. - c.
+VBP strives to reduce inappropriate care and to identify and reward the highest performing providers. - b.
+DHS intends to build upon the existing VBP structure within the State and expand capacity for increased use of VBP strategies across Hawaii's healthcare system to encompass providers such as PCPs, hospitals, LTSS, behavioral health, c.
 DHS may require the Health Plan to align standard metrics and reporting for providers participating in a VBP agreement with other payer, federal, or community metrics and reporting to reduce administrative burden for the provider community.
 Upon DHS' request, Health Plans shall submit data to DHS, including, but not be limited to, timely, actionable reports on conditions, or other criteria as determined by DHS.